Purchases made through links earn us a small commission, at no extra cost to you.

 - Leave no trace by packing out all your garbage.

-What to Bring: Hiking poles are essential for the descent because they take strain off your knees and can help prevent slipping on the loose dirt and rock.
+Gear and What to Bring: Hiking poles are essential for the descent because they take strain off your knees and can help prevent slipping on the loose dirt and rock.
 Sturdy hiking shoes with good grips or hiking boots with ankle support are recommended.

 Fishing at Kinglet Lake: Kinglet Lake is catch and release only (trout limit is 0).
 The use of bait is not allowed.
-Consult the Alberta sportfishing regulations for more details
+Consult the Alberta sportfishing regulations for more details.

 Nearby Hikes and Places to Visit